OfficialOzioma/my-laravel-test/README.md

 # Laravel Test

-This is coding testing for the role of backend Developer, this laravel Test takes some json payload and run some custom validation on the payload
+This is a larvel coding testing for the role of backend developer, this laravel Test takes some json payload through API request and run some custom validation on the payload

 ### Payload Sample

 ```